Here’s what’s happening in York, Chester, Lancaster counties

 Auditions

 Auditions for Rock Hill Community Theatre’s production, “Play On,” by Rick Abbot and directed by Sheri Marvin, 6:30 p.m.
-March 19-20.
+Sunday and Monday.
 Auditions will be cold reads from the script.
 For character descriptions, go to rockhilltheatre.org.
 Play will be presented May 19-21 and 25-28.
 Details: rhct@rockhilltheatre.org.

 Tax help